Can You Do the CAN CAN?

 You can start by singing the words slowly until everyone gets the idea of turn taking and then little-by-little speed up the tempo.
 Then watch as excitement and the tower build until that moment comes and they all fall down.
 And when it does, it’s a chance do it all again!

-Barbara Sher M.A.,O.T.R, an occupational therapist and author of nine books on children’s games.
+Barbara Sher M.A.,O.T.R, an occupational therapist and author of nine books on childrens games.
+Titles include EARLY INTERVENTION GAMES SPIRIT GAMES and EXTRAORDINARY PLAY WITH ORDINARY THINGS.